 Make sure you check the Amex Offers on your card, read the terms carefully, and register before making a purchase.

 With Amex Offers, you can double-dip or triple-dip to get an excellent return on Hilton stays.
 It can typically be used in combination with an online portal for non-Hilton purchases to earn Hilton points on your co-branded credit card, or it can be used to leverage bonus categories on your Hilton Aspire, Hilton Ascend, or Hilton Amex card to get more Hilton points at restaurants or car rentals with eligible Amex offers.

 For example, you see an Amex Offer to earn an extra point per $1 at GrubHub or The Cheesecake Factory.
 You sign up and use your Hilton Honors American Express Aspire Card Card, which gives you 7x Hilton points at restaurants.
 Thanks to the offer, you'll now get 8x points on your purchase.

-Since January 2018, the standard American Express Membership Rewards points to Hilton Honors points ratio is 1:2, which isn't too bad.
-This means every 1 Membership Rewards point will transfer into 2 Hilton Honors points.
+The transfer ration from American Express Membership Rewards points to Hilton Honors is 1:2, which isn't too bad.
+This means every one Membership Rewards point will transfer into two Hilton Honors points.

-When redeemed for travel through Membership Rewards, you get a value of 1 cent per point on airfare and just 0.75 to 0.85 cents per point on cruises, car rentals, and hotels (except with the Business Platinum which offers a bonus on redeemed points).
+When redeemed for travel through Membership Rewards, you get a value of 1.0 cent per point on airfare and just 0.75 to 0.85 cents per point on cruises, car rentals, and hotels (except with the The Business Platinum Card® from American Express Terms Apply; Rates and Fees which offers a bonus on redeemed points).

-Amex Membership Rewards points have the highest value when they're transferred to a partner airline or hotel program like Hilton Honors.
+Amex Membership Rewards points have the highest value when they're transferred to a partner airline or hotel loyalty programs like Hilton Honors.
 With some partners, you can get a very high point value—but only if you value those partners.